Then you will know the truth, and the truth will set you free (JN 8:32)

 Members of the California-based Crystal Cathedral ministries seem to be more and more anxious about the church’s bankruptcy case, with some expressing fear that losing their decades-old house of worship might damage the integrity of the church.
 The decision of whether the property will be sold to a Catholic organization or to a local university with Protestant roots is to fall tonight.

-A view of the interior of the Crystal Cathedral in Garden Grove, California August 10, 2011.
-The bankruptcy sale of Crystal Cathedral, the glass-walled Orange County church known for its "Hour of Power" broadcasts, has touched off a bidding war between a Roman Catholic diocese and a local university.
-The church's ministry, meanwhile, has announced that its campus is not for sale and launched a pledge drive to keep the cathedral, But that is a show of opposition that could put it on a legal collision course with creditors.
+A view of the interior of the Crystal Cathedral in Garden Grove, Calif.
+The bankruptcy sale of Crystal Cathedral, the glass-walled Orange County church known for its 'Hour of Power' broadcasts, has touched off a bidding war between a Roman Catholic diocese and a local university.
+This, after church administrators announced that the campus is not for sale and launched a pledge drive to keep the cathedral.
+But that is a show of opposition that could put it on a legal collision course with creditors.

 After the 10,000-member strong Garden Grove, Calif., Protestant megachurch was forced to file for Chapter 11 bankruptcy in October 2010, following a long financial struggle, the founding pastor, the Rev. Robert H. Schuller, who manages the church together with family members, was forced to put the landmark glass-pane-covered property on the market in September.